Do Latex mattress really make a difference?

 What is a latex mattress?

-Retailers may offer ‘latex’ mattresses which turn out to be mattresses containing a 2cm top layer of synthetic latex on top of a memory form or pocket spring unit.
+Retailers may offer ‘latex’ mattresses which turn out to be mattresses containing a 2 cm top layer of synthetic latex on top of memory foam or pocket spring unit.
 When it comes to latex mattresses, not all latex is the same.

-How to Choose a Latex Mattress
+How to choose and buy a Latex Mattress?

 Here’s what to consider when choosing a latex mattress: